adobe-commerce/partner-day-accs/README.md

 ### Stitch Ratings API with Adobe Commerce Backend

-Lets stitch Commerce backend and Ratings API using API Mesh.
+Let's stitch Commerce backend and Ratings API using API Mesh.
 In this section we will create a new `ratings` field on the Products query and implement it using the Ratings API.

 Here is the sample Ratings API to use with the mesh: `https://ratings-api.apimesh-adobe-test.workers.dev`

-Lets add the new Ratings API to the Mesh.
+Let's add the new Ratings API to the Mesh.
 Open the `mesh_config.json` and add the following config under the sources array.

 ```json
 {